ndrouillard/FTIR-Notebook/README.md

-# Portable-FTIR
+# FTIR Notebook
-This is a Tkinter GUI intended for doing Fourier Transform Infrared Spectroscopy (FTIR) on a RaspberryPi 4 using a BitScope Micro as the ADC, and a Micronix motor stage.
 This repository is essentially just one big notebook for my code, for backup purposes.
-When the project is complete, I will organize this properly in one repository and include documenation to go along with it.
+When the project is complete, I will organize this properly and include documenation to go along with it.
+This code is intended for doing Fourier Transform Infrared Spectroscopy (FTIR).
+Some of the code is meant to be run on a RaspberryPi 4, and some of it is meant for PC.
+ADCs include the BitScope Micro, Labjack T7-Pro, and Arduino.
+The moving mirror is controlled using a Micronix motor stage.